JayComp Development

 Environmental and Regulatory Risks

 Environmental issues can kill a project instantly.
-If the land previously housed a gas station, the soil may be contaminated — and remediation can easily bankrupt a development.
-Always factor the cost of a Phase 1 Environmental Site Assessment into your feasibility budget.
-Additionally, understand the regulatory risks tied to liquor licenses, health department approvals, and local land-use politics.
+If the land previously housed a gas station, the soil might be contaminated.
+Remediation costs can easily bankrupt a development.

-Translating the Study Into a Development Plan
+Translating the Study into a Development Plan

 Moving to the Design Phase

-Partner With the Convenience Store Experts
+Partner with the Convenience Store Experts

 Conducting a thorough convenience store feasibility study requires deep industry knowledge, access to advanced demographic tools, and years of commercial real estate experience.
 One overlooked detail can turn a promising investment into a financial disaster.